Joseph T. Eccles to Abraham Lincoln, 21 July 18581

 For a time, Lincoln followed Douglas on the campaign trail, delivering speeches either later in the evening after Douglas finished, or the next day.
 This posed challenges, however, as many spectators were unwilling to devote long hours or days to campaign events.
 See the 1858 Illinois Republican Convention.

 Politicians and party managers often scheduled political meetings to coincide with circuses, fairs, and other local festivities to ensure a large audience.
-Circus tents also provided a public place for large crowds to congregation.
+Circus tents also provided a public place for large crowds to congregate.
 In the 1858 senatorial campaign, Lincoln and Douglas spoke in several localities in conjunction with circus performances or fairs.

 Michael Burlingame, Abraham Lincoln: A Life (Baltimore: The Johns Hopkins University Press, 2008), 1:458, 483-85; Richard E. Hart, Circuses in Lincoln’s Springfield (1833-1860) (Springfield: Richard E. Hart, 2013), 7-8; Paul M. Angle, ed., The Complete Lincoln-Douglas Debates of 1858 (Chicago & London: University of Chicago Press, 1991), 189, 232.